Samsun: Architecture

 Samsun like many Ottoman Empire cities was composed of stone mosques, baths, markets and government buildings while the residential vernacular was almost exclusively wood.
-The city was populated with wooden konak style homes with more elaborate yali (residence) style homes for the wealthy.
+The city was populated with wooden konak style homes with more elaborate yalı style homes for the wealthy.
 Beginning in the 1950s as the city's population grew many of these older wooden structures burned down or torn down and replaced with concrete frame apartment buildings which are now the predominant form of construction in the city center.
 The city's explosive population growth outpaced its ability to formally build housing for its new residents leading to the construction of vast areas of gecekondu on the city's suburban periphery.
 As the region has modernized, the Turkish government has made a full force effort to replace gecekondu with formally designed and built housing.
 TOKİ, the state agency tasked with housing development has invested heavily in Samsun, building several large social housing developments for the city's growing population.